stfc/PSyclone/doc/developer_guide/psyir.rst

 and two to capture Builtin and (coded) Kernel calls within an invoke call, ``LFRicBuiltinFunctor`` and ``LFRicKernelFunctor`` respectively.

-At the end of the module, code generation is performed to create a subclass of ``LFRicBuiltInFunctor`` for every LFRic :ref:`Builtin <user_guide:lfric-built-ins>`.
+The ``LFRicBuiltinFunctorFactory`` class dynamically creates a subclass of ``LFRicBuiltInFunctor`` for every LFRic :ref:`Builtin <user_guide:lfric-built-ins>`.
 These are named following the scheme ``LFRic_<BUILTIN_NAME>_Functor`` so that, for example, the ``Setval_X`` builtin is represented by the ``LFRic_Setval_X_Functor`` class.
+An instance of the appropriate class may be obtained using the factory's create method:

+.. automethod:: psyclone.domain.lfric.algorithm.psyir.LFRicBuiltinFunctorFactory.create

 Kernel-layer Classes
 --------------------